AsakuraKai/Conversion/docs/CHUNKS_COMPLETION/CHUNK_8_COMPLETION.md

 ## ✨ Conclusion

-CHUNK 8 successfully delivers a robust, efficient, and well-tested sorting system for the Auto Rename File Service app.
+CHUNK 8 successfully delivers a robust, efficient, and well-tested sorting system for the Files Management Service app.
 The natural sort algorithm ensures files are ordered intuitively, making batch rename operations more predictable and user-friendly.

 **Status:** ✅ **COMPLETE** - Ready for UI integration and production use.